lermatejas/SupersaturationEstimator/README.md

 The authors have implemented their own methodology to obtain and model-based estimator and it error bound of  3 standard deviations.
 The estimator is based on the C Crystallization C model proposed by Damour[1] and a supersaturation model.

-To execute the code download 1-SS_Estimator_error_bound.m
+To execute the code:
-2-
+1-Download all the files describes as UKF_File_x 2-Execute SS_Estimator_error_bound.m

  Cite this: